vertica/VerticaPy/docs/source/user_guide_introduction_best_practices.rst

     vp.connect("VerticaDSN")

-When you are done making changes, close the connection with the :func:`~verticapy.close_connection` function:
+When you are done making changes, close the connection with the :func:`~verticapy.connection.connect.close_connection` function:

 .. code-block:: python